 Areas Can Include (after consultation with you): sorting, sequencing, data handling, additive and multiplicative reasoning

 CSI: Tunes - Reasoning and data handling - in a real-world context!

 Music industry mogul Harry Wilson has made more than a few enemies in his time - and now one of them has succeeded in making life difficult for him!
-So who was it who hacked into Harvey's precious database, deleting all his business contacts in one fell swoop?
+So who was it who hacked into Harry's precious database, deleting all his business contacts in one fell swoop?
 Means, motive and opportunity will all have to be factored in as pupils investigate this calculated act of sabotage.
 Was it Viola de Clerc, the classical violinist?
 DJ Grime, the garage specialist - or popster Betty B?
 Boy band Heaven Sent are in the mix as well, as is New Punk exponent Polly Ester - not forgetting Country and Western star Jake Carew!
 This exciting and fast-paced workshop invites pupils to pit their wits against the criminal by using their data handling and number skills to reveal his - or her - identity.

 CSI: Michaela Maths - Real-world application of a range of mathematical skills

 If it hadn’t been for the quick thinking of one of her teammates, Michaela Maths, one of Britain’s most promising young athletes, would be dead – slain by an unseen hand!
 The police are baffled by the dastardly deed – and want the children’s help in solving it.
 Having been introduced to the crime, the suspects and their possible motives, pupils will work in teams on a carousel probing a range of mathematical skills.
 Taken together, these lead to the suspects being eliminated, one by one – until, if all the calculations are correct, the criminal is unmasked.